RoboticAssistant/Audio_Processing_catkin_ws/README.md

 Converts the WAV file to RAW file.
 Fetches the PCM data from the RAW file and creates a data file.
 Plots the spectrum at runtime.(Currently we can get the sound spectrum by manually by generating the graph.
 We are figuring out a way to generate it on runtime.)

+Thread 4: (ROS Publisher Subscriber)
+Publish the data received from audio device.
+Listen to the data received from the master module (Video module in this case).